HarshPanchal01/Job-Finder-Automation/.github/PULL_REQUEST_TEMPLATE.md

 ---
 name: Pull Request
-about: Create a pull request to contribute to the project
+about: Merge changes for a specific development story.
 title: "[PR] "
-labels: ""
+labels: needs review
 assignees: ""
 ---

-## Description
+## 📝 Summary of Changes

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Briefly describe the changes included in this PR.

-Fixes # (issue)
+* **Story/Issue Fixed:** Links to the associated development story or issue.

-## Type of change
+    * Fixes #[ISSUE NUMBER]

-Please delete options that are not relevant.
+---

-- [ ] Bug fix (non-breaking change which fixes an issue)
+## 🚀 Key Implementation Details
-- [ ] New feature (non-breaking change which adds functionality)
+Highlight the most important changes and decisions made during implementation.

-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+* **Database/Model Changes?** (Yes/No)
-- [ ] This change requires a documentation update
+* **New Dependencies?** (If yes, list them)

-## How Has This Been Tested?
+* **Key Files Changed:** List the main files where work occurred.

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+---

-- [ ] Test A
+## ✅ Acceptance Criteria Check
-- [ ] Test B
+Ensure all requirements from the linked story have been met.

-**Test Configuration**:
+* [ ] All Acceptance Criteria from the associated issue have been verified.

-- Firmware version:
+---

-- Hardware:
+## 🧪 Testing Performed
-- Toolchain:
+Describe how you verified your changes work locally.

-- SDK:
+* Tested the feature locally:

-## Checklist:
+    * **Steps to Verify:** (e.g., Logged in as User X, navigated to `/new-feature`, and confirmed data was saved).

-- [ ] My code follows the style guidelines of this project
+* [ ] New/existing tests pass locally.

-- [ ] I have performed a self-review of my own code
+---

-- [ ] I have commented my code, particularly in hard-to-understand areas
+## 🛠 Self-Review Checklist
-- [- ] I have made corresponding changes to the documentation
+A quick check before requesting review.

-- [ ] My changes generate no new warnings
+* [ ] My code follows the project's established style/linting guidelines.
-- [ ] I have added tests that prove my fix is effective or that my feature works
+* [ ] I have reviewed my own code changes before submitting.
-- [ ] New and existing unit tests pass locally with my changes
+* [ ] Code is appropriately commented, especially in complex areas.
-- [ ] Any dependent changes have been merged and published in downstream modules
+* [ ] My changes introduce no new build warnings or errors.